epage/epage.github.io/blog/dev/pr-style.md

 structuring all of this can be throwaway work if the PR is not accepted.
 This is less likely to happen with [D-ISSUE](#d-issue).

+How far to split up commits is subjective, based on the complexity of the problem and the familiarity of your reviewer with that section of code.

 Examples:
 - [annotate-snippets-rs#380](https://github.com/rust-lang/annotate-snippets-rs/pull/380)